 Make Sure Your Dog Has His Own Special Spot

 All the strangers coming in, new things in the home and all the riot of Christmas day may make your dog overwhelmed.
-It's a good idea to have a quiet spot for your dog to relax in out of the way, somewhere cosy where he’s still a part of things but somewhere he will feel safe.
-Dog beds are the obvious choice, something high-sided will make him more secure but make sure it’s also super cosy!
-Our fabulous Chesterfields are perfect for that especially combined with a snug blanket he can cuddle up with, you'll have the perfect snuggly bed for your precious pooch.
+It's a good idea to have a quiet spot for your dog to relax in out of the way, somewhere cosy and safe where they can still be a part of things.
+Dog beds are the obvious choice, our high-wall beds are perfect for making your dog feel secure but also super cosy!
+Combined with a snug blanket they can cuddle up with, you'll have the perfect snuggly bed for your precious pooch.

-An alternative is the dog crate with cover.
+An alternative is a dog crate with a cover.
 These are ideal all year round for your pet but are also extra useful for a place to hide and sleep at Christmas.
 Our crate sets come with a cover, bumper and cushion, making the ultimate luxury den for your dog.
 We have an extensive range of fabrics perfect for any style of home.

 Provide Doggy Treats

 While we may overindulge at this time of year, it’s healthier if your dog does not.
-It’s also tempting to give in and let him have a chocolate or two but this can be very harmful to your pet.
-Small doses may only give him an upset stomach with sickness and diarrhoea but larger amounts can lead to seizures and heart attacks, so it’s best to give chocolate a wide berth.
+It’s also tempting to give in and let them have a sweet treat or two but this can be very harmful to your pet.
+Small doses may only give them an upset stomach with sickness and diarrhoea but larger amounts can lead to seizures and heart attacks, so it’s best to give chocolate a wide berth.
 Cooked meat bones are also dangerous, causing choking and splintering.

 Make the House a Safe Environment